(The SIXTIES and SEVENTIES from BERKELEY to WOODSTOCK – continued)

 By 1972, Panther membership had expanded across the nation to 5,000.
 Joining the Panthers were also whites and Latinos.
 According to Erika Huggins, the Panther newspaper in Chicago had a circulation of 30,000, and in New York the Panther paper had a circulation of 35,000.

 The Panther Party was receiving large donations of money, much of it from people in the entertainment industry.
 Some saw these donors as supporting the Panthers because it was fashionable, as in the phrase radical chic.
-Others saw the donors as indignant and as believing that the Panthers were a force for progress.
+Others saw the donors as believing that the Panthers were a force for progress.

-Panthers saw themselves as both revolutionaries and as agents of immediate help on specific issues.
+Black Panthers saw themselves as both revolutionaries and as agents of immediate help on specific issues.
 In Oakland they had a food giveaway program and free breakfasts for children.
 They helped found a free medical clinic, a legal aid program, school and education programs and a service program for prisoners and for seniors.
 And they started an effort to help teens, abused children, battered women and homeless people.

-Eldridge Cleaver, meanwhile, was in Algeria, where he had fled after a shootout with the Oakland police in 1968.
+Eldridge Cleaver, meanwhile, was in Algeria, where he had fled after a shoot out with the Oakland police in 1968.
 In Algiers, Cleaver was visited by various people, including Timothy Leary who had escaped from a low security prison in California, and Abbie Hoffman's wife, Anita.
 Anita Hoffman found Cleaver to be "on a power trip."
 She disliked Cleaver's treatment of his wife, Kathleen.
 And she disliked the timidity of white radicals in the face of what she saw as Cleaver's strong-arm tactics.
 She spoke her mind, which resulted in some people on the Left ostracizing her and Abbie.
 The "New Left" appeared to be as inclined to squabbling as the old Left of Europe had been.

-Cleaver went to Moscow, and there he met with a delegation of Leftists from the U.S. – a delegation organized by a former colleague of his at Ramparts magazine, Robert Scheer.
+Cleaver went to Moscow, and there he met with a delegation of Leftists from the US – a delegation organized by a former colleague of his at Ramparts magazine, Robert Scheer.
 Cleaver was uncomfortable with exile.
 And he was angry and impatient.
-According to Elaine Brown, a Black Panther who was with Scheer's group, Cleaver told the group that "Babylon" had to be burned. [note] But the Panthers, he complained, were abandoning their duty "to take Babylon down."
+According to Elaine Brown, a Black Panther who was with Scheer's group, Cleaver told the group that "Babylon" had to be burned. note65 But the Panthers, he complained, were abandoning their duty "to take Babylon down."
 He called for the bombing of "pig strongholds," the kidnapping of children of the rich, and burning the bastions of Wall Street to the ground.
 He denounced the Oakland Panther David Hilliard, what he called the "Hilliard dynasty," for having opposed the Weathermen action in Chicago and for convincing people to put down their guns.
 He said that he wanted whites like the Weathermen to take the first heat of the revolution, and he wanted the Panthers to get rid of the "weak-assed Hilliards."
 Cleaver wanted the group to go back to the United States and to rally the Left and the Panther Party for revolution.